 The following article contains no potential SPOILERS.
 Which means you are allowed to read this review.
 Just in case if you never got a chance to watch it.

 Nice: Bruce Willis, did a B.A. (look it up on the Urban Dictionary) job as John McClaine.
 Known for his one liners, and his iconic catchphrase Yippee-Ki-Yay… (you know the last word if you’ve seen it!)

-The late Alan Rickman, (one of my favorite actors) did an excellent job as Hans Gruber, the main antagonist of the film.
+The late Alan Rickman, did an excellent job as Hans Gruber, the main antagonist of the film.
 He is cunning, unpredictable, and also a master strategist.

 Action Sequences were great, filled with bullets, stealth takedowns, and explosions, all in one complete package.

 Cinematography looked normal, without any technical difficulties.
 Dutch Angles were used effectively on one scene to create a tense encounter.

 The movie’s High Concept, (What If Scenario) involving one man vs. a dozen enemies, set in one location, felt unique at the time.
 This idea transformed like a strand of DNA.
 Films including Home Alone, Air Force One, Paul Blart, among many others, were inspired by the movie that started this trend.
 Video Game franchises such as, Metal Gear Solid, Splinter Cell, & Batman: Arkham Asylum, also credited the film as a source inspiration.
 Without John McClaine, there would be no Solid Snake, or Sam Fisher.
 I have no choice but to give Die Hard a truckload of Bonus Points!